maklukas/CustomerCardsBase/README.md

 # CustomerCardsBase
 API to store customer informations.

-To use you have to create application.properties files and provide MongoDB connection.
+To use you have to create application.properties file and provide MongoDB connection data.

 Required data:
 ```YAML